The Fifth Element: Plot

-Dallas delivers Leeloo to Cornelius and his apprentice, David, who recognize her as the Fifth Element.
-As Leeloo recuperates, she tells Cornelius that the stones were not onboard the Mondoshawan ship.
-Simultaneously, the Mondoshawans inform Earth's government the stones were entrusted to an alien opera singer, the diva Plavalaguna.
-Zorg reneges on his deal with the Mangalores for failing to obtain the stones and kills some of them.
+Dallas delivers Leeloo to Cornelius and his apprentice, David, who recognizes her as the fifth element.
+As Leeloo recuperates, she tells Cornelius that the stones were not on board the Mondoshawan ship.
+Simultaneously, the Mondoshawans inform Earth's government that the stones were entrusted to an alien opera singer, the diva Plavalaguna.
+Zorg reneges on his deal with the Mangalores for failing to obtain the stones, and kills some of them.
 Earth's military sends Dallas to meet Plavalaguna; a rigged radio contest provides a cover, awarding Dallas a luxury vacation aboard a flying hotel on planet Fhloston, accompanied by flamboyant talk-show host Ruby Rhod.
 It includes a concert by Plavalaguna, and learning that Leeloo shares his mission, Dallas lets her accompany him.
 Cornelius instructs David to prepare the temple, then stows away on the luxury spaceship.
 The Mangalore crew, pursuing the stones for themselves, also illegally board the ship.

-During the concert, the Mangalores attack and Plavalaguna dies.
+During the concert, the Mangalores attack, and Plavalaguna is killed.
 Dallas extracts the stones from her body and kills the Mangalore leader, causing the others to surrender.
-Zorg arrives, shoots and traumatizes Leeloo, and activates a time bomb.
+Zorg arrives, shoots Leeloo, and activates a time bomb.
 He flees with a carrying case he presumes contains the stones, but returns when he discovers it is empty.
-He deactivates his bomb, but a dying Mangalore sets off his own, destroying the hotel and killing Zorg.
-Meanwhile, Dallas, Cornelius, Leeloo, and Rhod escape with the stones in Zorg's private spaceship.
+As Zorg's bomb causes the hotel's evacuation, Dallas finds Leeloo traumatized and escapes with her, Cornelius, Rhod, and the stones in Zorg's private spaceship.
+Zorg deactivates his bomb, but a dying Mangalore sets off his own, destroying the hotel and killing Zorg.

 As the great evil approaches Earth, the four meet David at the temple.
-They deploy the stones, but Leeloo, having learned of humanity's own terrible history of war, has given up on life.
+They deploy the stones, but Leeloo, having learned of humanity's history of cruelty, has given up on life.
 Dallas declares his love for her and kisses her.
-In response, Leeloo combines the power of the stones, emitting divine light onto the great evil and defeating it.
-She and Dallas are hailed as heroes and, as dignitaries wait to greet them, the two passionately embrace in a recovery chamber.
+Leeloo combines the power of the stones, emitting divine light onto the great evil and defeating it.
+Dallas and Leeloo are hailed as heroes, and as dignitaries wait to greet them, the two passionately embrace in a recovery chamber.